top of page

 At our Dojo we have calligraphy and swordsmanship practice in addition to zazen.
 I call this "using different vehicles for Zen training."
 Zen - the realization of one's essence, the discovery of a True Man without Rank - can be found in all aspects of life.
 There are many vehicles for Zen training; some are formal disciplines, for example, the tea ceremony and flower arranging, but any daily act - cooking, raising children, working with tools or a pen, walking, standing, sitting, lying - can be an instrument of spiritual forging.
 In my case, I selected the things I know best: Zen, swordsmanship, and calligraphy for my Dojo.
 Kendo is practicing Zen with a sword; calligraphy is writing Zen with a brush.
 If we practice earnestly, a true person without rank will someday grip the sword, and the self of no-self will flow from the brush.

-Ours, then, is the path of encompassing all the activities of life within a seamless meditative absorption, expressing the wisdom of awakening in myriad ways.
-Through dedicated practice of this kind, one swiftly gains unshakeable confidence that one's own natural mind is precisely what we call “buddha.”
-Training with devotion, revealing this wisdom in the play of daily activities, freedom and liberation naturally unfold.
+Ours, then, is the path of encompassing all activities of life within seamless meditative absorption, expressing the wisdom of awakening in myriad ways.
+Through dedicated practice, one gains unshakable confidence that one’s own natural mind is precisely what we call “Buddha.”
+Training with devotion, revealing this wisdom in daily activity, freedom and liberation naturally unfold.

-We have many resources and events to help you begin and deepen your Zen practice.
+We offer many resources and events to help sincere practitioners begin and deepen Zen practice.
 Please explore these pages:

 Meido Moore Roshi